-This week’s Music Spotlight highlights a song I discovered over a decade ago, thanks to being a regular player of World of Warcraft.
+This week’s Music Spotlight highlights a song from Korean solo artist Kim Sarang.
+I discovered one of his songs over a decade ago, thanks to being a regular player of World of Warcraft.
 However, this song has no direct connection to WoW itself, but it was used in a fan made video of a fellow player of the Horde, an Undead Warlock rocking it out and killing everything in sight.

-One of the songs used in this video is from solo Korean rock artist, Kim Sa Rang (김사랑) (not to be confused by an actress with the same name).
-The song is called “Innocence” (무죄), from his second album, “Nanotime“, released in 2001.
-When I first heard this song, I thought it had a vibe similar to Seo Taiji, as there are not many Korean Alt-Rock acts due to creative (and legal) differences between old and new generations in the 1990’s, in a post-Korean War environment, and the rise of Seo Taiji and Boys themselves; in which Seo Taiji was a part of an indie rock band before launch a career as a solo artist.
+One of the songs used in this video from Kim Sarang (김사랑) (not to be confused by an actress with the same name) is called “Innocence” (무죄).
+The track is from his second album, “Nanotime“, released back in 2001.
+When I first heard this song, I thought it had a vibe similar to Seo Taiji, as there are not many Korean Alt-Rock acts due to creative (and legal) differences between old and new generations in the 1990’s, in a post-Korean War environment.
+And the rise of Seo Taiji and Boys themselves; in which Seo Taiji was a part of an indie rock band before launch a career as a solo artist.

 I had to have it in my collection, because it’s a different beast from what I’m used to hearing in this style of American and Japanese rock.
 Also, after finding the original video, brings about a wave of nostalgia of playing WoW back in 2007 in the Burning Crusade era.